William Guy Carr

 William James Guy Carr (R.D.
 Commander R.C.N.
-(R)) (2 June 1895 – 2 October 1959) was an English-born Canadian naval officer, author, and conspiracy theorist.
+(R)) (2 June 1895 – 2 October 1959) was an English-born Canadian naval officer, author and conspiracy theorist.

 Though he first came to notice with books about his military experiences as a submariner, Carr later turned to writing about a vast conspiracy, which he alleged to have uncovered.
 He was described as "the most influential source in creating the American Illuminati demonology", according to the American folklorist Bill Ellis.

 In the 1950s, he was the leader of the anticommunist National Federation of Christian Laymen of Toronto, Ontario.
-He was also one of the presidents of the Naval Club of Toronto.
+He was also one of the directors of the Naval Club of Toronto.

 Early life

 Born in Formby (Lancashire, England), Carr was educated in Scotland and went to sea at the age of 14.

 Government career

 Navy

-He served as navigating officer of Her Majesty's Ship Submarines during World War I.
+He served as navigating officer of His Majesty's Ship Submarines during World War I.

 In World War II, he was naval control officer for the St. Lawrence, staff officer operations at Shelburne, Nova Scotia, and then senior naval officer at Goose Bay, Labrador.

 As an officer on the staff of Commodore Reginald W. Brock, he organized the 7th Victory Loan for the 22 Royal Canadian Naval Training Divisions.